KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 All Smart Chains that have the same `ac_cc (>= 100)` value form a cluster, where the base tokens of all the chains in the cluster are fungible via the burn protocol.

-For example, an Smart Chain set to `ac_cc=201` in its parameters can interact with other Smart Chains with `ac_cc=201` on the same notary-node network, but cannot interact with an Smart Chain set to `ac_cc=301`.
+For example, a Smart Chain set to `ac_cc=201` in its parameters can interact with other Smart Chains with `ac_cc=201` on the same notary-node network, but cannot interact with a Smart Chain set to `ac_cc=301`.

 ### Summary of `ac_cc`

 ::: tip Consider a chain with -ac_cc=N

-- If <b>N = 0</b>, Custom Consensus is disabled
+- If <b>N = 0</b>, Fluidity is disabled
-- If <b>N > 0</b>, Custom Consensus is enabled
+- If <b>N > 0</b>, Fluidity is enabled
-- If <b>N = 1</b>, on-chain Custom Consensus is active, cross-chain validation is disabled
+- If <b>N = 1</b>, on-chain Fluidity is active, cross-chain validation is disabled
 - If <b>N >= 2 and <= 99</b>, the chain allows for cross-chain contracts between all other chains bearing the same N value.
 The base coins in each Smart Chain are non-fungible across chains.
 - If <b>N >= 100</b>, the chain can form a cluster with all other chains with the same N value and on the same dPoW notarization network.
 The base coins of all chains in the cluster are fungible via the burn protocol.
   :::

 #### :pushpin: Examples:

-A 777777 pre-mined chain with no smart contracts enabled.
+A 777777 pre-mined chain with no Fluidity modules enabled.

 ```bash
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 &
 ```

-A 777777 pre-mined chain with smart contracts on-chain only; no cross-chain smart contracts.
+A 777777 pre-mined chain with Fluidity modules on-chain only; no cross-chain Fluidity modules.

 ```bash
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_cc=1 &
 ```

-A 777777 pre-mined chain where smart-contracts are allowed between all fellow Smart Chains that have -ac_cc=2 in their launch parameters.
+A 777777 pre-mined chain where Fluidity modules are allowed between all fellow Smart Chains that have -ac_cc=2 in their launch parameters.
 However, the cross-chain burn protocol is not active, and therefore coins cannot be transferred between chains.

 ```bash
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_cc=2 &
 ```

 A 777777 pre-mined chain.
-Smart-contracts are allowed between all fellow Smart Chains that have -ac_cc=102 in their launch parameters.
+Fluidity modules are allowed between all fellow Smart Chains that have -ac_cc=102 in their launch parameters.
 Also, all -ac_cc=102 chains can use the cross-chain burn protocol to transfer coins from one chain to another.

 ```bash
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_cc=102 &